top of page

 Colasantis zoo and restaurant, retro photos

-There was no one more important in Alex’s life than his family, especially his grandchildren and their spouses, and all the great-grandchildren that he adored.
-There was never a time that his eyes didn’t light up in the presence of the kids, right up until the very last days.
+There was no one more important in Alex’s life than his family; especially his grandchildren, their spouses, and all the great-grandchildren that he adored.
+There was never a time that his eyes didn’t light up in the presence of the kids, right up until his very last days.

-Alex died at 10:30 pm, November 6, 1998, in his hospital room that was filled by his sons, daughter, their spouses and his grandchildren around his side.
+Alex died at 10:30 pm on November 6, 1998, in his hospital room which was filled by his sons, daughter, their spouses and his grandchildren around his side.
 He left this world knowing he had done well.

 He has instilled a work ethic into his children that has become a big part of their success.